linode/linode_api4-python/docs/guides/getting_started.rst

                                                         'g6-standard-4',
                                                         image='linode/debian9')

-:py:func:`instance_create` returns the newly-created Linode object and the root password that was generated for it.
-This Linode will boot automatically, and should be available shortly.
+:py:func:`instance_create` returns the newly-created Instance object and the root password that was generated for it.
+This Instance will boot automatically, and should be available shortly.
 Finally, let's print out the results so we can access our new server.